uber/piranha/java/README.md

 Finally, the setting `linkURL` in the properties file is to provide a URL describing the Piranha tooling and any custom configurations associated with the codebase.

+Another top-level optional field is `unnecessaryTestMethodProperties`.
+Within that, there is an array of JSON objects, having the fields `methodName`, `argumentIndex`, `receiverType`, `returnType` and `isStatic`.

+The refactored code may contain unnecessary method invocations.
+For instance, Piranha changes the statement `when(experimentation.isToggleDisabled("STALE_FLAG")).thenReturn(false);` to `when(true).thenReturn(false);`, where the invocation `when(true)` is unnecessary, and could be deleted.
+This field (`unnecessaryTestMethodProperties`) is used to define such potentially unnecessary method invocations.
+Piranha will delete a statement if it invokes one of these pre-defined methods with a stale flag as an argument.

 ## Example refactoring